huggingface/huggingface-llama-recipes/.github/README.md

 ## Model Fine Tuning:

-It is often not enough to run inferences on the model.
+It is often not enough to run inference on the model.
 Many times, you need to fine-tune the model on some custom dataset.
 Here are some scripts showing how to fine-tune the models.